framawiki/website/index.md

 layout: default
 ---

-## Tools for the Wikisouce's Anniversary Proofreading Contest
+## Tools for the Wikisouce Anniversary Proofreading Contest

 `wscontest` is a collection of tools for running the Wikisouce’s Anniversary Proofreading Contest in your local Wikisource (Wikisource Anniversary Proofreading Contest, WAPC).